Methods of Payment

 Foreign Exchange Controls

-There is no limit on the amount of foreign currency that may be brought into Turkey, but not more than 25,000 TL or €10,000 worth of foreign currency may be taken out without declaration.
+There is no limit on the amount of foreign currency that may be brought into Turkey, but no more than 25,000 TL or €10,000 worth of foreign currency may be taken out without declaration.
 Although the TL is fully convertible, most international transactions are denominated in U.S. dollars or euros.
 Banks that deal in foreign exchange borrow and lend in foreign currencies.
 While for the most part foreign exchange is freely traded and widely available, a May 2019 government decree imposed a settlement delay for FX purchases by individuals of more than $100,000.
 The bank and insurance transaction tax rate on individual foreign exchange purchases, including gold, was raised from 0.2% to 1% in May 2020.
 Turkey cut the ceiling for FX swaps, forwards, and options transactions that local banks can conduct with foreign entities from 10% to 0.5% of the lender’s equity.
 In practice, the measure constrains Turkish banks’ ability to conduct operations in FX and lend TL overseas to foreign entities.
 Turkey also cut the limit on TL-denominated sell-side FX swaps, forwards, and other derivatives for non-residents with a seven-day maturity equal to 1% of banks’ equity.
 The new limit for these instruments with a 30-day maturity was set to 2%.
 Under these new rules, the volumes of TL-denominated swaps that Turkish banks can transact overseas would decrease.
 Foreign investors are free to convert and repatriate their TL profits.
 In early 2022, in an effort to boost its reserves and support the TL, the GoT issued a decree requiring exporters to convert a quarter of their revenues to TL.

 U.S. and U.S.-affiliated investment and commercial banks present in Turkey include Citibank, Merrill Lynch Investment Bank, JP Morgan Chase, and BNY Mellon.

 Some local correspondent banks include state-owned commercial banks such as Ziraat Bank and Vakif Bank, as well as private banks such as Turkish Economy Bank, Akbank, Is Bank, and Yapi Kredi Bank.
 Vakif Bank is the only Turkish bank that has a branch office in the United States.